Kong/docs.konghq.com/app/konnect/mesh-manager/migrate-zone.md

 ## Prerequisites

 * A universal or Kubernetes cluster with a running zone control plane connected to the self-managed global control plane
-* [The latest version of kumactl](/mesh/latest/production/install-kumactl/) installed and configured to communicate with the zone control plane
+* [The latest version of kumactl](/mesh/latest/production/install-kumactl/) installed and configured to communicate with the self-managed global control plane
 * A [{{site.mesh_product_name}} global control plane in {{site.konnect_short_name}}](/konnect/mesh-manager/service-mesh/#create-a-zone-in-the-global-control-plane)
 * [yq installed](https://github.com/mikefarah/yq)